 Panasonic GM1 versus Canon G1 X Mark III

-The Panasonic Lumix DMC-GM1 and the Canon PowerShot G1 X Mark III are two digital cameras that were revealed to the public, respectively, in October 2013 and October 2017.
+The Panasonic Lumix DMC-GM1 and the Canon PowerShot G1 X Mark III are two digital cameras that were announced, respectively, in October 2013 and October 2017.
 The GM1 is a mirrorless interchangeable lens camera, while the G1X Mark III is a fixed lens compact.
 The cameras are based on a Four Thirds (GM1) and an APS-C sensor.
 The Panasonic has a resolution of 15.8 megapixel, whereas the Canon provides 24 MP.

 The physical size and weight of the Panasonic GM1 and the Canon G1 X Mark III are illustrated in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the GM1 – represents the basis or 100 percent across all the size and weight measures).
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the GM1 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G1 X Mark III is considerably larger (65 percent) than the Panasonic GM1.
 It is noteworthy in this context that the G1X Mark III is splash and dust-proof, while the GM1 does not feature any corresponding weather-sealing.